Techie + Gamers

 She sold cakes online through her website, ILoveDaisyCakes.com.
 Although Kim only cooked from a home kitchen, she shipped nationwide with the help of dry ice packing.
 The baking entrepreneur sold 2,000 cakes annually in the first two years of business.

-In 2012, Kim Nelson appeared on season two of Shark Tank, asking for $50,000 in exchange for 25% of her startup.
-Her business wasn’t revolutionary in any way, but the founder believed that her cake’s taste was enough to score a deal.
+In 2012, Kim Nelson appeared on season two of Shark Tank, asking for $50,000 in exchange for 25%.
+Her business wasn’t revolutionary, but the founder believed that her cake’s taste was enough to score a deal.

-The Sharks ate every last bit, they were willing to be customers but not investors, pointing out that turning a small business into a major brand would take a lot of work.
-So, all of them were out.
+The Sharks ate every last bit, they were willing to be customers but not investors, pointing out that turning a small business into a major brand would take too much work.

 The last Shark left was Barbara Corcoran, and she was the only one who saw the potential of Daisy Cakes.
 Barbara offered $50,000 for 25% equity and a $1 per cake royalty.
 Despite having to pay a royalty, Nelson accepted the offer.